jonnonz1/nz-statute-book/acts/public/1993/privacy-act-1993.md

 ### 20 Powers relating to declaratory judgments
 (1) If at any time it appears to the Commissioner that it may be desirable to obtain a declaratory judgment or order of the High Court in accordance with the Declaratory Judgments Act 1908, he or she may refer the matter to the Proceedings Commissioner for the purpose of deciding whether proceedings under that Act should be instituted.
-(2) In respect of any matter referred to the Proceedings Commissioner under subsection (1) of this section, the Proceedings Commissioner shall, notwithstanding anything to the contrary in the Declaratory Judgments Act 1908 or any other enactment or rule of law, have sufficient standing to institute proceedings under that Act whether or not the matter is one within his or her own functions and powers under this Act or under the Human Rights Commission Act 1977.
+(2) In respect of any matter referred to the Proceedings Commissioner under subsection (1), the Proceedings Commissioner shall, notwithstanding anything to the contrary in the Declaratory Judgments Act 1908 or any other enactment or rule of law, have sufficient standing to institute proceedings under that Act whether or not the matter is one within his or her own functions and powers under this Act or under the Human Rights Commission Act 1977.

 ### 21 Directories of personal information
-(1) The Commissioner may from time to time, as the Commissioner thinks fit, cause to be published one or more publications that include all or any of the following information:
+(1) The Commissioner may from time to time, as the Commissioner thinks fit, cause to be published 1 or more publications that include all or any of the following information:
   (a) the nature of any personal information held by any agency:
   (b) the purpose for which any personal information is held by any agency:
   (c) the classes of individuals about whom personal information is held by any agency:
   (d) the period for which any type of personal information is held by any agency:
   (e) the individuals who are entitled to have access to any personal information held by any agency, and the conditions under which they are entitled to have that access:
   (f) the steps that should be taken by any individual wishing to obtain access to any personal information held by any agency.
-(2) The Commissioner may from time to time bring the material contained in any publication published pursuant to subsection (1) of this section up to date, either by causing to be published a new edition of that publication or by causing to be published supplementary material.
+(2) The Commissioner may from time to time bring the material contained in any publication published pursuant to subsection (1) up to date, either by causing to be published a new edition of that publication or by causing to be published supplementary material.
 (3) In determining whether or not any publication should be published pursuant to this section, the Commissioner shall have regard, among other things, to the need to assist members of the public to obtain personal information and to effectively exercise their rights under this Act.
-(4) Nothing in this section requires the publication of any information for which good reason for withholding would exist under section 27 or section 28 of this Act.
+(4) Nothing in this section requires the publication of any information for which good reason for withholding would exist under section 27 or section 28.

 ### 22 Commissioner may require agency to supply information
 For the purpose of—the Commissioner may, from time to time, require any agency to supply to the Commissioner such information as the Commissioner may reasonably require in relation to the personal information held by that agency, and the agency shall comply with that requirement.
-  (a) the publication of any directory or any supplementary material pursuant to section 21 of this Act; or (b) enabling the Commissioner to respond to enquiries from the public seeking information of the kind referred to in any of paragraphs (a) to (f) of section 21(1) of this Act,—
+  (a) the publication of any directory or any supplementary material pursuant to section 21; or (b) enabling the Commissioner to respond to enquiries from the public seeking information of the kind referred to in any of paragraphs (a) to (f) of section 21(1),—

 ### 23 Privacy officers
-It shall be the responsibility of each agency to ensure that there are, within that agency, one or more individuals whose responsibilities include—
+It shall be the responsibility of each agency to ensure that there are, within that agency, 1 or more individuals whose responsibilities include—
   (a) the encouragement of compliance, by the agency, with the information privacy principles:
   (b) dealing with requests made to the agency pursuant to this Act:
-  (c) working with the Commissioner in relation to investigations conducted pursuant to Part 8 of this Act in relation to the agency:
+  (c) working with the Commissioner in relation to investigations conducted pursuant to Part 8 in relation to the agency:
   (d) otherwise ensuring compliance by the agency with the provisions of this Act.

 ### 24 Annual report
-(1) Without limiting the right of the Commissioner to report at any other time, but subject to section 120 of this Act, the annual report of the Commissioner under section 150 of the Crown Entities Act 2004 must include a report with respect to the operation of this Act during the year to which the report relates.
+(1) Without limiting the right of the Commissioner to report at any other time, but subject to section 120, the annual report of the Commissioner under section 150 of the Crown Entities Act 2004 must include a report with respect to the operation of this Act during the year to which the report relates.
 (2)

 ### 25 Further provisions relating to Commissioner
-The provisions of Schedule 1 to this Act shall have effect in relation to the Commissioner and the Commissioner's affairs.
+The provisions of Schedule 1 shall have effect in relation to the Commissioner and the Commissioner's affairs.

 ### 26 Review of operation of Act
 (1) As soon as practicable after the expiry of the period of 3 years beginning on the commencement of this section, and then at intervals of not more than 5 years, the Commissioner shall—